Frequently Asked Questions About Risperdal

 As stated above, there is also the risk of gynecomastia (benign male breast tissue growth) and galactorrhea (spontaneous discharge of milk-like substance from the breasts).
-Janssen Pharmaceuticals warns those who are taking Risperdal® Consta® (a long-acting risperidone injection) that the following may occur:
+Janssen warns those taking Risperdal® Consta® (risperidone injection) that the following may occur:

 - Neuroleptic Malignant Syndrome (NMS)